Electricity

 Duty free

-Visitors to Djibouti must declare all currency and firearms on arrival and departure.
-One litre of alcoholic beverages can be imported into Djibouti without incurring customs duty.
+Visitors are encouraged to declare all currency and firearms upon arrival and departure.
+One litre of alcoholic beverages may be imported duty-free.
 Weapons, drugs, and pornography are strictly prohibited.
+It's advisable to check the latest regulations before travelling.

 Communications